Protecting Credit Cards & Social Security Numbers

 • Set up an account with PayPal or another legitimate online payment service.
 These services offer an extra layer of protection and will usually ensure that you get refunded if needed.

 • Always keep an eye on your bank statements.
-Make sure everything looks as it should, and no unfamiliar charges appear.
-If you see anything abnormal, contact your bank immediately to shut off the compromised card.
+Make sure no unfamiliar charges appear.
+If you see anything abnormal, contact your bank immediately to freeze the compromised card.

 Social Security Numbers

 Your Social Security Number (SSN) should always be kept safe.
-With your SSN, a criminal can open accounts, steal medical information, steal benefits, file false tax refunds, and glean any other perks that come with being you.
+With your SSN, a criminal can open bank accounts, steal medical information or benefits, file false tax refunds, and any other personal information associated with your SSN.

 Tips for protecting your Social Security Number

-• The most likely requestors of your Social Security number are employers, the IRS, banks/lenders, and government-run programs.
-If the person or entity requesting your Social Security number does not fall into any of these categories, you have reason to be suspicious and to refuse their request.
+• The people most likely to request your Social Security number are employers, the IRS, banks/lenders, and government-run programs.
+If the person or entity requesting your Social Security number does not fall into any of these categories, use extreme caution.

 • Do not keep your Social Security card in your wallet.
 Memorize your number and keep your card locked away somewhere safe.

 • Never write your Social Security number in an email or say it in a voicemail.
-There is no reason to do this; legitimate businesses would never ask you to do this, and anything that can be written in an email or spoken in a voicemail can be done in a much more secure way.
+There is no reason to do this; legitimate businesses would never ask you to do this, and anything written in an email or spoken in a voicemail can be stolen.

 • Shred documents that contain your Social Security number before you throw them away.